Updated: December 20, 2024

 Leisure activities in Portugal

 Portugal is an active and vibrant country, with people enjoying their sports, spa, and much more during their leisure time.
-They have an ample amount of football fields, tennis clubs, and white water rafting.
+They have an ample amount of football fields, tennis clubs, golf courses, equestrian facilities, and white-water rafting.
 They even made an initiative to install “Parque Ambiental”, which are parks for recreational activities, such as walking, climbing walls, bicycle routes, and other endeavors.
 If you are a movie buff, the country has a lot of movie theaters, where they show English language movies in the original language with Portuguese subtitles.

 Here are some of the sports and leisure activities in Portugal and their average cost: